 To find out more about our English, Languages and Foundation Studies courses, visit the Foundation Skills, Access and English programs form or call us on 1800 001 001 for more information.

 You need to apply for our aviation pilot courses with a different application form.

 - AVI50219 Diploma of Aviation (Commercial Pilot Licence - Aeroplane)

 - and Diploma of AVI50319 Aviation (Commercial Pilot Licence - Helicopter)

 Applications for Semester 2, 2021 will open in April.
 Check back later for links to apply.

 Some courses require you to start outside Semester 1 or Semester 2 starts, or require an assessment of your past study for credit or assessment of specific training area eligibility requirements for study.

 To apply, follow the instructions on the course page to the application form and upload documents to show your eligibility.
 Once submitted, a lecturer in the training area will contact you to discuss your personal circumstances and the needs of the course.

 We have many courses available to study online.
 Some online courses are fully online and self-paced, while others require on-campus practical assessments or attendance at workshops blended with online study.

-To apply, find the course on our website and look for 'All year round' and ‘online study’ in the 'Delivery location, important dates and study options' section.
+To apply, find the course on our website and look for 'All year round' and ‘online study’ in the 'Study options and next steps' section.
 Take note of the units to be studied.